 Mid-tasting quotes – Maple mouse – maple smoke, dark colour … Smoky, bacon.
 Maple smoke,, too smoky.
 The most unique.
 Too weird.
 Not a distinct flavour.
 Sweet smoky… Some bacon…interesting. love the smoke.
 Smoke tones down everything else.

 Look – the darkest chips, likely the most flavouring.

 Would Buy it – Gerry ( because it would go well with scotch)

 Verdict – This is an intense chip.
 If you don’t like smoke it’s not for you!
 If you want sweet, it’s not for you.
 If you want something that tastes like smokey, meaty with a back edge of savoury maple flavour, this chip is one to try.
 This is the only bag that did not get finished over a 4-day long weekend.
 1/2 of the bag was left when we packed up to go home.

-Taste – This chip seemed to be the most true to the name flavour and we all said “yup, tastes like perogies” (of course we all wanted to spell it differently, but that’s another matter.)
+Taste – This chip seemed to be the most true-to-the-name flavour in the Lay’s Do Us A Flavour line up and we all said “yup, tastes like perogies” (of course we all wanted to spell it differently, but that’s another matter.)
 And if you don’t know what perogie taste like – it’s potato, a little sour cream, a little bacon (hint of smoke), and a little onion.

 Mid-tasting quotes– Peorogie platter – potato and bacon… Little sweet.
 More unique taste.
 Marion only liked the perogy.
 Smells just like perogy.
 Tastes like crispy perogy.